lamn0125/lamn0125/README.md

 ### Hi there 👋

+Hi, I am Paz Lam!
+I am a junior front-end developer who currently live in Taiwan.
+I love learning new techologies and creating websites that attracts people.
+Although I am not a major student in Computer Science, I learnt developing skills and computer knowlege via online courses and free resoures.
+I hope to develope useful and interesting websites.
 <!--
 **lamn0125/lamn0125** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.